Pirate FlagPirates and PrivateersPirate Flag

 Privateers of the Americas

-Privateers of the Americas: Spanish American Privateering from the United States in the Early Republic
+Spanish American Privateering from the United States in the Early Republic

-By David Head
+by David Head

-University of Georgia Press, 2015, ISBN 978-0-8203-4864-3, $24.95
+University of Georgia, 2015, ISBN 978-0-8203-4864-3, US $24.95

-Also available in e-book and hardback editions
+Also available in other formats

-In the early nineteenth century, colonies in Spanish America wanted to break free from Spain.
-They initially did so to preserve themselves for the true king of Spain rather than Napoleon Bonaparte’s brother, but later some leaders wished to establish new countries with their own governments.
+In the early 19th century, colonies in Spanish America wanted to break free from Spain.
+They initially did so to preserve themselves for the true king of Spain rather than Napoleon Bonaparte’s brother, but later, some leaders wished to establish new countries with their own governments.
 Like many colonies seeking freedom from their mother countries, the participants fought land battles while also wanting to strike Spanish shipping.
 They lacked any naval forces to do this, so they enlisted the help of privateers, many of whom came from the United States.
 This created problems for American government officials, because the US and Spain were at peace and interfering in such rebellions would upset the president’s foreign policy goals.
 In addition, having an American command an armed ship that planned to attack Spanish vessels violated the neutrality laws.
 In spite of these roadblocks, ever-resourceful Americans found ways to circumvent the law.

 • How did it work?